 - Have this course count toward your current postgraduate program

-Grants will be issued based on responses to the selection questions related to the funding schemes.
+Grants will be issued based on access and equity considerations and responses to the selection questions related to the goals of the funding schemes.

-You will be required to cover the costs of your flights, accommodation and living expenses.
+You will be required to arrange and pay for your own return travel to Thailand.
+You will also be required to cover the costs of your accommodation and living expenses.

-Accommodation and internal transport for the duration of the in-country program will be arranged by the ANU convener.
+The convener will arrange accommodation and internal transport for the duration of the course.

 CAP Student Centre